scionproto/scion/doc/cryptography/drkey.rst

       bytes key = 3;
     }

-    message ASHostRequest{
+    // ASHostRequest is used to request an AS-Host (level 2) key for a given epoch and protocol. message ASHostRequest{
       // Point in time where requested key is valid.
       Timestamp val_time = 1;